discretize/discretize-guides/builds/2025-12-11-power-alac-amalgam.md

 <Card title="Prestacking Boons">

 <Warning>
-Swapping equipment templates or skill templates with the same traits will not apply status reset.
+Swapping equipment templates or skill templates with the same traits will not apply a status reset.
 Due to this, using a precast skill template and a precast equipment template with 100% <Attribute name="Boon Duration"/> is advised.
 </Warning>
 <Warning>
 You want to precast <Boon name="Alacrity"/> and <Boon name="Might"/> for your group.
 </Warning>
-0. Swap to a 100% bd precast tempalte with shortbow
+0. Swap to a 100% bd precast template with shortbow
 1. Create a firefield with <Skill name="Essence of Liquid Wrath"/> (Shortbow 4)
-2. Blast it for <Boon name="Might"/> with <Skill name="Essence of Animated Sand"/> and <Skill name="Essence of Borrowed Time"/>.
+2. Blast the firefield for <Boon name="Might"/> with <Skill name="Essence of Animated Sand"/> and <Skill name="Essence of Borrowed Time"/>.

 If you have a _Mistlock Singularity_ present you can: